comp426-2022-spring/a99-jishui/docs/roles.md

 ## Matthew Brightman - Backend Developer
 Focused work on backend design:
-  1. Worked on creating database for users
+  1. Worked on creating database for users.
+  2. Created documentation and planning notes.